doehm/survivoR/README.md

 takes the full name from their most current season and their most verbose short name which is handy for labelling.

-It also includes gender, date of birth, occupation, race and ethnicity data.
+It also includes gender, date of birth, occupation, race, ethnicity and other data.
 If no source was found to determine a castaways race and ethnicity, the data is kept as missing rather than making an assumption.

 ``` r